If you are wondering whether to form an LLC or an INC, here is what you should know.

 What Is an LLC?

 LLC stands for Limited Liability Company.
 This is a type of business that protects its owners from being liable for its debts.
-It is a popular choice among many entrepreneurs because of its tax advantages (see 'When Are LLC Taxes Due?' post), easy to form, and has flexible management.
+It is a popular choice among many entrepreneurs ( look at how to become an entrepreneur here) because of its tax advantages (see 'When Are LLC Taxes Due?' post), is easy to form, and has flexible management.
+Also, it's important to know the differences between companies and businesses so you can understand what you're setting up and to come up with a best possible idea for your business.

 It is important to understand the advantages and disadvantages of a limited liability company (see our detailed post on LLC benefits) in order to decide if it is right for your business or not.
-Starting your own LLC is easy.
+Starting your own LLC is easy, but buying an already established business is worth considering, too, as explained in this post.

 1. Select the state that you want to set up your LLC